madelineurl/trivia-app/README.md

 ## Future updates

 Up next for this project: implementing a login/logout flow and storing user and game data in a database so users can practice more than once.
+Potentially introducing a state management tool to simplify prop drilling through React components.
 I'd also like to improve the user interface design and CSS transitions.

 ## Complexity

 The pickTenRandomQuestions() function uses a nested loop to populate the game state with ten random questions.
-This function runs with a big O of n^2, and I'd like to optimize it in the future.
+This function has a big O runtime of n^2, and I'd like to optimize it in the future.